dngatimin95/dngatimin95/README.md

 ### Hello There and Welcome to my page! :tada:

 My name is Darren and I'm currently building things that I find interesting, especially within the field of AI and ML :brain:
- - :hammer: Currently working on building websites / implementing Neural Networks on certain projects
+ - :hammer: Currently working on implementing Neural Networks on my projects
- - 🤔 Currently focused on learning to build websites with Django
+ - 🤔 Currently focused on learning to build websites with Flask
  - 📫 You can reach me on my [LinkedIn](https://www.linkedin.com/in/darren-ngatimin/)